 Although the majority of Sample States rely on PHE or public health legislation to some extent to create their frameworks, only a few are solely reliant on public health laws.
 Even these States, however, usually retain some ability to fall back on wider DRM or SoE legislation if the powers in the PHE legislation are insufficient.
-In the UK, for example, PHEs are expected to be dealt with by regulations made under, or powers contained in, its public health legislation.
-In extreme circumstances, however, the government can fall back on its main piece of DRM legislation, the Civil Contingencies Act 2004 if its PHE powers are insufficient.
-A similar approach applies in Australia where, at both Commonwealth and State level, public health legislation and plans should be sufficient to deal with most PHEs.
-Again, there is the ability to resort to more generic powers in DRM legislation if necessary.
-Likewise, in Brazil, the main laws relating to PHEs are found in public health legislation: Ordinances of the Ministry of Health deal with the declaration of public health emergencies of national importance and establish
+In the UK, for example, PHEs are expected to be dealt with by regulations made under, or powers contained in, its public health legislation.219 In extreme circumstances, however, the government can fall back on its main piece of DRM legislation, the Civil Contingencies Act 2004220 if its PHE powers are insufficient.
+A similar approach applies in Australia where, at both Commonwealth and State level, public health legislation221 and plans should be sufficient to deal with most PHEs.
+Again, there is the ability to resort to more generic powers in DRM legislation: Ordinances of the Ministry of Health deal with the declaration of public health emergencies of national importance and establish

-PHE operation centres.
-These enabled the establishment of an Interministerial Executive Group on Public Health Emergencies of National and International Importance to address COVID-19.
-In Liberia, a country with experience of the Ebola Outbreak, although a state of emergency was declared in response to COVID-19, the legal powers for responding to the COVID-19 Pandemic appear to have been derived from its comprehensive Public Health Law.
-Notwithstanding these examples, PHE dominant frameworks are in the minority.
+PHE operation centres.222 These enabled the establishment of an Interministerial Executive Group on Public Health Emergencies of National and International Importance to address COVID-19.223 In Liberia, a country with experience of the Ebola Outbreak, although a state of emergency was declared in response to COVID-19, the legal powers for responding to the COVID-19 Pandemic appear to have been derived from its comprehensive Public Health Law.224 Notwithstanding these examples, PHE dominant frameworks are in the minority.